UC Davis Health Requisition & Interview Process

 Make Up: A diverse interview panel, consisting of 3 or more individuals is highly encouraged.

+Aim for multidimensional representation that ensures diversity across a wide range of factors to best reflect and understand the nuances of various candidate pools.
 Diversity may apply to occupational and departmental.
 For supervisor/manager recruitments, at least one panel member should be employed outside of the Hiring Department.

 Trainings are available through the UC Learning Center and due every two years (biannually).